David Carkeet: Books

 Two of Carkeet's novels are mysteries (Double Negative and From Away), and mystery figures importantly in his two young adult novels, set in the Sierra foothills of his youth - The Silent Treatment and Quiver River (Harper and Row, 1988, 1991).

-His novel The Full Catastrophe has been adapted for the stage by Michael Weller.
+Carkeet's novel The Full Catastrophe has been adapted for the stage by Michael Weller.
 The play premiered in 2015 at the Contemporary American Theater Festival.

-His Memoir:
+Memoir

-His memoir, Campus Sexpot (University of Georgia Press, 2005), tells of the impact on his life made by a 1961 novel of the same name written by a former English teacher at Carkeet's high school.
+Carkeet's memoir, Campus Sexpot (University of Georgia Press, 2005), tells of the impact on his life made by a 1961 novel of the same name written by a former English teacher at his high school.
 In it, a busty co-ed seduces her English instructor.
 Carkeet's Campus Sexpot also details the impact the book had on Sonora, California, where he grew up.
 The town in which the original novel is set, the fictional burg of Wattsville, sounds much like Sonora, and some of the characters' names are virtually identical to the names of actual Sonorans.
 Carkeet's Campus Sexpot has generated some controversy, with some of the original author's descendants objecting to Carkeet's portrayal of him.
 In addition to inspiring Carkeet's memoir, the original novel generated a fictional sequel, From Roundheel To Revolutionary: Linda Franklin After Campus Sexpot, by Jeff Daiell.